 In the financial reports on Ed-Data, funding sources—including local property taxes and other state aid that were previously known as "revenue-limit sources"—are now called "LCFF sources."
 However, school districts and county offices of education will continue to report their financial data to the state using the Standardized Account Code Structure (SACS) reporting format, and the financial reports on Ed-Data will remain largely the same.

-But in keeping with LCFF’s emphasis on improving outcomes for low-income, English learner, and foster youth students, the Ed-Data student profiles now include a graph of unduplicated pupil counts for these three student groups at the school, district, county, and state levels.
+But in keeping with LCFF’s emphasis on improving outcomes for low-income, English learner, and foster youth students, the Ed-Data student profiles now include a graph of unduplicated pupil counts for these three student subgroups at the school, district, county, and state levels.
+Ed-Data also plans to indicate the numbers of homeless students after the California Department of Education develops the data.

 More changes ahead

-In addition to the new finance system, California is beginning the process of transitioning to a new set of academic standards, known as the Common Core, and is also changing its student testing and school accountability systems.
+In addition to the new finance system, California is transitioning to a new set of academic standards in English language arts and math, known as the Common Core, and the Next Generation Science Standards.
+The state is also changing its student testing and school accountability systems.
 For more about these changes, please see: Changes to California's K-12 Education System.

 If you have questions about information on Ed-Data, please contact us.